APPLICATIONS OF ORGANOMETALLIC, TRANSITION AND MAIN GROUP CHEMISTRY - 2022/3

-- relationship between organic and inorganic chemistry throgh the isolobal principle.
-Hapticity.
-18 electron rule and deviation from the rule.
-The MO approach to bonding.
+- relationship between organic and inorganic chemistry through the isolobal principle.
+Basic concepts such as hapticity.
+18 electron rule and deviation from the rule, an MO approach to bonding.

 - occurrence, reactivity, preparation and structures of transition metal carbonyls.
 Modes of coordination.
 Phosphine ligands and Tolman plots.
 The effect and evidence for backbonding in metal complexes with ligands that coorindate in a similar fashion to CO e.g alkenes, alkynes, phosphines, hydrogen.

 - synthesis and structure of complexes containing alkene and alkyne, allyl and butadiene ligands.
 Carbene complexes.
 Metathesis reactions.